What’s the Difference Between Front-Wheel Drive, Rear-Wheel Drive and Mid-Wheel Drive on My Power Wheelchair?

 Rear-wheel drive wheelchairs were the original.
 The first power wheelchairs were essentially traditional manual wheelchairs with big battery packs and motors.

 When propelled from behind, rear-wheel drive wheelchairs tend to feel more stable.
-They offer some advantages outdoors because they’re less likely than rear wheels will get hung up on obstacles, which front- and mid-wheel drive scooters are more susceptible to.
+They offer some advantages outdoors because they’re less likely than rear wheels will get hung up on obstacles, which front- and mid-wheel drive electric wheelchairs are more susceptible to.

 Who should ride a rear-wheel drive power wheelchair?
 Riders who prioritize stability over maneuverability.
 Rear-wheel drive wheelchairs have the widest turning radius, and will be more difficult to maneuver in homes with tight spaces.